backdrop-contrib/Ubercart-GoCardless-Client/README.txt

 PRODUCT PAYMENT TYPES
 ---------------------
-Each product in your store is individually configurred to use either Instant payments, or one of the two recurring payment types: One-off payments, or Subscription payments.
+Each product in your store is individually configured to use either Instant payments, or one of the two recurring payment types: One-off payments, or Subscription payments.